josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 Svelte doesn't work like that; you can't "load Svelte" in the browser, or play with it on CodePen (though the [Svelte REPL](https://svelte.dev/repl/hello-world) works well instead).
 Svelte isn't a script.

-Instead, to create a Svelte app, you [install the Svelte repo](https://svelte.dev/blog/the-easiest-way-to-get-started) on your machine, and write your Svelte code--which, it's worth noting, is essentially a small superset of HTML.

-Once you've written your Svelte code, the Svelte compiler then processes what you've written, and all that code is compiled down to minimal, self-contained JavaScript before it ever gets to the browser--not unlike how [Sass](https://sass-lang.com/) is compiled to plain CSS.
+Instead, to create a Svelte app, you [install the Svelte repo](https://svelte.dev/blog/the-easiest-way-to-get-started) on your machine.
+You write your code, then the compiler processes what you've written down to minimal, self-contained JavaScript before it ever gets to the browser--not unlike how [Sass](https://sass-lang.com/) is compiled to plain CSS.
 That's why Svelte has been referred to as "a framework without the framework."
 (The [REPL](https://svelte.dev/repl/hello-world) offers a direct peek into the compiled JavaScript, if you're interested.)

-This approach allows for extremely small bundle sizes, which in turn translates to better loading speed and performance, since the bulk of the work is already done by the time the user loads the page, _and_ because the browser then has less to parse.
+This approach allows for extremely small bundle sizes, which in turn translates to better loading speed and performance.
+A smaller bundle can be shipped to the browser faster _and_ parsed by the browser more quickly.

 <Callout>
 All your Svelte code is compiled down to minimal, self-contained JavaScript before it ever gets to the&nbsp;browser.